putridparrot/PutridParrot.Presentation/README.md

 # Rule attributes

-Rules can be created against view model properties which work a little like data annotation attributes, in that when a property changing even is occurs a rule's PreInvoke is called and after a change occurs the PostInvoke is called.
+Rules can be created against view model properties which work a little like data annotation attributes, in that, when a property changing event occurs a rule's PreInvoke is called and after a change occurs the PostInvoke is called.
 This allows you to write rules for your properties.
 One included rule is the PropertyChainAttribute which can be applied to a property, when a change occurs it will automatically raise property change events for the properties listed in the PropertyChainAttribute.
 This can be useful in situations where, maybe a "Filter" property